Single Post Page

 }

-If the post cannot be found, calling $this->error(...) will show a 404 page with a nice and understandable message.
-Note, that in your development environment (on your laptop), you won’t see the error page.
-Instead, Tracy will show the exception with full details, which is pretty convenient for development.
-You can check both modes, just change the value passed to setDebugMode in Bootstrap.php.
+If the post cannot be found, calling $this->error(...) will display a 404 page with an understandable message.
+Note that in the development environment (on localhost), you won’t see this error page.
+Instead, Tracy will show the exception with full details, which is quite convenient for development.
+If you want to test both modes, simply change the argument passed to the setDebugMode method in Bootstrap.php.

 Summary

-We have a database with blog posts and a web app with two views – the first one displays the summary of all recent posts and the second one displays one specific post.
+We have a database with posts and a web application with two views – the first displays an overview of all posts, and the second displays one specific post.